ZZzzaaKK/clique-cover-lp/README.md

 ## Testing

 For convenience, you can run the script `run_tests.sh`.
-It first calculates vertex clique cover numbers for all generated perturbed graphs via the `src/add_vertex_clique_cover_number.py` script, or chromatic numbers via `src/add_chromatic_number.py` script if you pass the --chromatic-number flag.
-It then runs through the tests you specify in the script, or all available tests if none were specified.
+It first calculates vertex clique cover numbers for all graphs in a path that can be specified (default: `test_graphs/generated/perturbed`) via the `src/add_vertex_clique_cover_number.py` script, or chromatic numbers via `src/add_chromatic_number.py` script if you pass the --chromatic-number flag.
+It then runs through the tests you specify as command line arguments, or all available tests if none were specified.
 Adding ground truths relies on the Gurobi solver, so you'll need a license for larger graphs.
 You can also deviate from default path by running with a positional argument like this: `run_tests.sh test_graphs/curated`.

 Example Usage:
 ```